 Notification will occur via the Rave Emergency Notification System, which will send a message to your designated email and text message platforms.
 The ENS has previously been used for campus closures.

-Please make sure your contact information is current in WebAdvisor.
+Please make sure your contact information is current in WebAdvisor (for students) or Workday (for employees).